aigenseer/input-scanner/plugin/readme.txt

 = Write Me =

 Do you have a problem or a new wishes?
-Write me on [github](https://github.com/aigenseer/wp-input-scanner) or create new topic on wordpress.
+Write me on [github](https://github.com/aigenseer/input-scanner) or create new topic on wordpress.

 == Installation ==

 = Steps =
-1. Upload the plugin `wp-input-scanner` to the `/wp-content/plugins/` directory
+1. Upload the plugin `input-scanner` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==